reedws/IT3049C/Material/Assignments/1.Online_Portfolio/index.md

         * Programming Languages
         * Achievements
         * Favourite Games (or ones you’re currently playing)
-7. Make the page a bit more pretty by creating your custom styles in `resources/styles/styles.css`
+7. Pretty-ify the page with some custom styles in `resources/styles/styles.css`
-    * Bootstrap is already included at the top of the HTML file.
+    * [Bootstrap library](https://getbootstrap.com/) is already included at the top of the HTML file.
 You're welcome to use it.
     * make a git commit once done with the styling or incrementally as you're making your changes.
 7. Once you are finished, make sure you push all the changes to the repository.
 8. **(optional)** run the `npm test` command to check if you missed anything on this part.